halen48/3d-slicer/README.md

 * W: For all axis, transform all selected points into a rectangle
 * S: Export the selected parallelepiped into ```save_path``` directory
 * X (or X on the pygame window): Skip the current file
+* J: Skip to the next file that has not been sliced yet

 Good luck, have fun 😉